AdvMaple/bilibili-subtitle-download-plugin/README.md

-# Biliintl Subtitle Download Script
+# Biliintl/Bilibili.tv Subtitle Download Script
 Use Tamper Monkey.
 Login for best video quality.

 ## How to install